 Source:

-Come in to Granite Bay Advanced Joint Pain Relief Solutions for comprehensive consultation to see if you qualify as a candidate.
+Come in to Granite Bay Solutions for comprehensive consultation to see if you qualify as a candidate.